datapand/piano010/pages/en/terms-and-conditions.md

 ### Limitation of Liability

 #### 6.1 Use
-The e-books are provided “as is” without warranties of any kind, express or implied.
-Piano010 is not liable for any damages arising from the use or inability to use the e-books.
+The e-books are provided "as is" without warranties of any kind, express or implied. piano010 is not liable for any damages arising from the use or inability to use the e-books.

 #### 6.2 Indemnification
-You agree to indemnify and hold Piano010 harmless from any claims, damages, losses, liabilities, or expenses (including attorney’s fees) made by any third party arising out of or related to your use of the website or services.
+You agree to indemnify and hold piano010 harmless from any claims, damages, losses, liabilities, or expenses (including attorney's fees) made by any third party arising out of or related to your use of the website or services.

 #### 6.3 Exclusion of Liability
 To the fullest extent permitted by law, www.piano010.nl is not liable for any indirect, special, or consequential damages arising from the use of or inability to use the services.